BigDaMa/jupyterhub-environment/README.md

 | `c.Exchange.course_id` | The ID of the nbgrader course.
 E.g. `'data8'` |
 | `c.Exchange.root` | The path to the shared nbgrader directory.
 Must match the `exchange_dir` variable in `jupyterhub_config.py`.
 E.g. `'/home/jovyan/exchange'` |
 | `c.CourseDirectory.root` | This variable is relevant for the instructors (where formgrader is available).
 It should contain the location of the actual nbgrader course.
 E.g. `/home/jovyan/work/data8`.
 It should be a subdirectory of the persisted workspace of the admin user, so the course data will be persisted |

+### JupyterNotebook

+We also need to copy a sligthly modified version of the file **start-notebook.sh**.
+This file is executed when the container starts and it starts the JupyterNotebook server.
+We are additionally checking wheather the course repository is present in the working directory.
+If not, the repository is cloned to this location.
+We can't execute this step within the Dockerfile, because the persistent workspace volume is mounted on the container when it is spawned by the JupyterHub.
+Therefor, the working directory is only available after the first start and **not** when the container image is built.

 ## 4 - Operations